Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/jetson-troubleshooting.md

         inet6 fe80::5466:c9ff:fe8b:f92/64 scope link proto kernel_ll
            valid_lft forever preferred_lft forever
      ```
-   * If you are connecting the robot to the computer using your computers built-in ethernet port, the "enp" interface from should now have "state UP" and have an "inet" line
+   * If you are connecting the robot to the computer using your computers built-in ethernet port, the "enp" interface from before should now have "state UP" and have an "inet" line
 8. If the interface is up (has "state UP") and is assigned an ip address (has "inet" line), continue to [SSH](#ssh).
 Otherwise, wait roughly 10 seconds and repeat step 7.
 If, after a few tries, you are still not assigned an ip address, continue to [Trouble Shooting IP Issues](#trouble-shooting-ip-issues)

 #### Windows